 All liberal studies credits must be identified with the letter H, S, L, or Z. Language courses are acceptable without the letter and are considered humanities.
 An economics elective and an environmental studies elective are required.

-Note: See a CEE advisor and/or the CEE Curriculum Guide for additional information.
+Note: See a CEE advisor for additional information.

 University Degree Requirements

 |Total Degree||To receive a bachelor's degree from UW–Madison, students must earn a minimum of 120 degree credits.
 The requirements for some programs may exceed 120 degree credits.
 Students should consult with their college or department advisor for information on specific credit requirements.|

 |Residency||Degree candidates are required to earn a minimum of 30 credits in residence at UW–Madison.
 "In residence" means on the UW–Madison campus with an undergraduate degree classification.
 “In residence” credit also includes UW–Madison courses offered in distance or online formats and credits earned in UW–Madison Study Abroad/Study Away programs.|

 |Quality of Work||Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation.|